snowplow/snowplowanalytics.com/_posts/2019-07-03-snowplow-android-tracker-1.2.0-released/index.md

 discourse: true
 ---

+**IMPORTANT NOTE: 1.2.0 has a critical bug which causes duplication of natively supported contexts.
+1.2.1 release is published to patch this bug.
+Thanks for the understanding.**

 We are pleased to announce the `1.2.0` release of the [Snowplow Android Tracker][repo].

 [1.2.0][release-notes] introduces support for global contexts: introducing a set of new functions enabling users to send custom contexts with every event or a subset of events based on user provided criteria.